cerndb/spark-dashboard/README.md

 You will need to set a few Spark configuration parameters to hook the Spark metrics system instrumentation to the dashboard.
-In particular, you need to point Spark to write to the InfluxDB instance (via a Graphite endpoint).
+In particular, you need to point Spark to the InfluxDB instance (via a Graphite endpoint set up on InfluxDB 1.x).

 ```
 # InfluxDB endpoint, as started using the docker container